 No matter what size your legal practice is, increasing efficiency while keeping costs down is likely a top priority — and an ongoing juggling act — in today's highly competitive legal marketplace.
 Despite the pressure to control costs and respond to changing client dynamics, you may need to hire paralegal help or bring in a legal assistant to improve your bottom line.

-It might sound counterintuitive, but hiring a paralegal or legal assistant — and adding their salary to the list of expenses — can actually improve a firm's bottom line.
+It might sound counterintuitive, but hiring a paralegal or legal assistant — and adding another salary to your law firm's list of expenses — can be cost effective.
 How do you know when to consider such a move?

-- Time management issues — If you're regularly spending too much time on work that doesn't grow business for the firm — and prevents you from focusing on the work your clients pay top dollar for — you should consider hiring a paralegal or legal assistant to take it on for you.
+If you're regularly spending too much time on work that doesn't grow business for the firm and prevents you from focusing on the work your clients pay top dollar for, you should consider hiring a paralegal or legal assistant to take it on for you.
 It's especially common for attorneys who run their own practice or work in a small firm to think, "It's probably easier and faster if I just do these things myself."

-- Overloading your lawyers — Burdening busy and experienced attorneys in your organization with duties that would be more effectively handled by a paralegal hurts your firm's productivity.
+Burdening busy and experienced attorneys in your organization with duties that would be more effectively handled by a paralegal hurts your firm's productivity.
 This pattern also undermines your company's ability to build revenue in two ways:

 - Lawyers can't focus on work that your firm can bill more for (see sign No. 1).

 - Lawyers have even less time to help the firm build new business and expand growing practice areas.

 Another potential side effect of not hiring a legal assistant: retention issues.
 Doing meaningful work is a top legal career concern for more than a quarter of attorneys, according to research by Robert Half Legal.
 If you ask skilled lawyers on your team to assume responsibilities they do not find fulfilling and that don't make the best use of their abilities, you risk losing valued staff.